B2C marketing campaigns skip the middle man and see a company or organisation talking directly to the consumer.

 DCA delivering B2C marketing campaigns

-At DCA PR, we have been delivering B2C marketing campaigns using PR for clients for more than 20 years.
+At DCA PR, we have been delivering B2C marketing campaigns using PR for clients for nearly three decades.
 In 2009/10, we successfully orchestrated an award-winning campaign during the digital TV switchover in the West, Westcountry and Channel Island regions for Digital UK.
 This campaign involved breaking down people’s resistance to change from using analogue television, whilst simplifying detailed information relating to transmitters, aerials and recording equipment.

 Media activity involved hundreds of different pieces of popular, well-received coverage in local newspapers, on radio and regional television.
 We promoted over 90 roadshows and dozens of advice points, coordinated regular TV and radio spots for our spokesperson, Q&A sessions, and phone-ins, wrote case studies and conducted trials for journalists and news editors to ‘road-test’ equipment.
 We also took journalists, photographers, and TV cameras to transmitter sites across the region to see the switchover take place.